 The Mountaineers of West Virginia don't lack a thing when it comes to hometown pride, and they have a work ethic bred from the hills that is rarely found anywhere.
-What the people from the coal mining hills of this Appalachian State do lack, however, is employment opportunities.
-And that also leaves West Virginia as one of the most stressed states too.
+What the people from the coal mining hills of this Appalachian State do lack, however, is employment opportunities and healthcare.

 The issues facing the state of Alabama can't be narrowed down to a couple of glaring problems or a handful of topics, because the reason Alabama is one of the most stressed states is the result of a multitude of issues.
-Addiction, poverty, unemployment, homelessness, failing healthcare, and a laundry list of other issues are the cause for many sleepless nights for this southernmost State.
+Addiction, poverty, unemployment, homelessness, failing healthcare, and a laundry list of other issues are the cause of many sleepless nights for this southern state.

 The Bluegrass State suffers from much of the same plight as its Mountaineer neighbor, also making Kentucky one of the most stressed states in the country too.
 It is hard not to be a little stressed when living paycheck to paycheck, and even more stressful when it is hard to earn a paycheck at all.
 Kentucky ranks in the top five states with the highest percentage of the population living in poverty.